The short answer is:

 Similarly, bees in wild tree colonies use propolis to line a nest again, to protect against anti-bacterial threat from within the nest casing, effectively creating a ‘propolis envelope’ as witnessed by Seeley and Morse when they observed wild nests in hollow tree trunks.

-Decaying wood had been chewed off by worker bees to expose firm wood to which the bees could attach comb and which was lined with a smooth layer of propolis that would serve to protect and preserve the nest from mold and bacteria.
+Decaying wood had been chewed off by worker bees to expose firm wood to which the bees could attach comb and which was lined with a smooth layer of propolis that would serve to protect and preserve the nest from mould and bacteria.

 Thirdly, propolis helps to maintain the physical structure of the nest.